-We believe in building something useful
+We believe in building something useful!

 We believe that a small team filled with smart and passionate people can accomplish anything they set their minds too.
 Great people make the difference.
 We value teamwork and clean code, we get excited about the challenges and opportunities of a web startup, and we constantly strive to improve every aspect of what we do.
 Building a great application that creates value for our customers, is easy to use, functions as a business, solves people’s problems, scales well and is easy to maintain is a huge challenge, but that’s what gets us out of bed in the morning.

 Perfecting our craft

 As software craftsmen, we know that we can never perfect our craft.
 There is always something more to learn, something that can be improved upon.
 We regularly attend London meetups, watch videos and add to our collection of books on programming, UX, design and databases.
 We eagerly share the knowledge we gain, with the rest of the team.

 It’s all about our customers!

 This concept permeates our culture, and the interface is the most visible example.
 We try to understand the people that use MyBuilder in every possible way.
 We talk to them on a daily basis, and invite them into the office to test new interfaces and features.
 We often take the testing to potential customers, doing guerrilla usability testing in local shops.
 We a/b test frequently, and strive to do more.
 We constantly improve our understanding of both the business priorities and the needs of our customers.

 Lean & agile